carlosmaid/BeaconSecurity/README.md

 ##What is the point?
 It's a beacon, which itself determines the presence in the vicinity of the grid, where it is, or her, the owner or a member of the faction.
 If the host close to the net or to manage it through the cabin via a remote control or even in some way, the beacon is switched off.
-Beacon is not included, if the grid does not belong to anyone.
+Beacon does not work, if the grid is not owned by anyone.
 If the beacon is switched on - grid indestructible, it can not be installed on the blocks (to avoid the possibility of conversion of the ship).
 Adjusting for the beacon to work only for the stations.
 Setting up a beacon for work only at the zero motion / rotation.